 whether you are helping your own dogs to overcome certain emotional hurdles, or

-for treating physical ailments of your pets.
 Here are some of those essential blends- addressing first the emotional state and secondly the physical needs of your client.

 Emotional